Basketball basics

 • Goaltending: A goaltending violation in basketball occurs when a player interferes with a shot by touching the ball on its descent to the basket or when it is over, on, or within the hoop’s rim.

-• Backcourt violation: Once the offensive player has crossed the mid-court line, they are not allowed to cross it again during possession.
-If they do, the ball is turned over to the opposing team to pass inbounds.
+• Backcourt violation: Once the offensive player crosses the mid-court line, they cannot cross it again during possession.
+If they do, the opposing team gains possession of the ball and must pass it inbounds.

 • Time restrictions: A player passing the ball inbounds has five seconds to do so.
 If he does not, the ball is given to the opposing team.
 Other time constraints include the rule that a player cannot have the ball for more than five seconds when tightly defended and, in some states and levels, shot-clock limits that require a team to attempt a shot within a specific time window.